 The University Children’s Hospital of the two Basels is an independent, university centre of excellence for child and adolescent medicine.
 It is located at the Spitalstrasse 33 in Basel.
 The Basel Children's Hospital ensures the best possible holistic care and treatment and care of the sick children according to age and development.

 A number of private hospitals also offer medical services.
 The largest are St. Claraspital, Merian-Iselin Hospital and Bethesda Hospital.
-The largest medical centre in the neighbouring Canton of Basel-Landschaft is Bruderholzspital, which is used by many people from Basel.
 Doctors from all disciplines and highly qualified nursing staff provide the best possible care.

 Old people's homes and nursing homes

 More than 40 old people's homes and nursing homes are distributed throughout Basel-Stadt, while specialist organisations offer home-care services.
 Some 60 ambulance staff are always on duty, and can be called up using the emergency telephone number 144.

 The emergency pharmacy at Petersgraben 3 (opposite the university hospital) is always open outside regular opening hours: